DaviZMelo/DaviZMelo/README.md

 # 👋 Hi, I'm Davi Melo

-I'm a Fullstack Typescript/Javascript developer with main stacks on React, Node & Electron.
+I'm a Fullstack Typescript/Javascript developer with main stacks on React, React Native, NodeJS & Electron.

 I love spending my free time playing games, listening to music or chatting with my friends.
 I'm currently venturing into this vast world of Javascript.